 Example 3: You can sort the messages by spamminess.
-On Mac OS X 10.4-10.6, just choose View $\triangleright$ Sort By $\triangleright$ Color.
+On Mac OS X 10.4-10.6, just choose View \triangleright Sort By \triangleright Color.
 Mac OS X 10.7 cannot sort messages by color, but it can sort them by flags.
 Thus, you can set up rules like this:

-- 1. SpamSieve [Score] (calculates the spam score/color) / Message Type is Mail / Move Message to mailbox Spam - 2.
-SpamSieve [Blue] (messages with scores from 99 to 100) / Message Type is Mail / Mark as Flagged Gray / Move Message to mailbox Spam - 3.
-SpamSieve [Gray] (messages with scores from 95 to 98) / Message Type is Mail / Mark as Flagged Purple / Move Message to mailbox Spam - 4.
-SpamSieve [Purple] (messages with scores from 88 to 94) / Message Type is Mail / Mark as Flagged Blue / Move Message to mailbox Spam - 5.
-SpamSieve [Red] (messages with scores from 81 to 87) / Message Type is Mail / Mark as Flagged Green / Move Message to mailbox Spam - 6.
-SpamSieve [Orange] (messages with scores from 75 to 80) / Message Type is Mail / Mark as Flagged Yellow / Move Message to mailbox Spam - 7.
-SpamSieve [Yellow] (messages with scores from 50 to 74) / Message Type is Mail / Mark as Flagged Orange / Move Message to mailbox Spam and then choose View $\triangleright$ Sort By $\triangleright$ Color.
+1. SpamSieve [Score] (calculates the spam score/color) / Every Message / Move Message to mailbox Spam

+- 2. SpamSieve [Blue] (messages with scores from 99 to 100) / Every Message / Mark as Flagged Gray / Move Message to mailbox Spam - 3.
+SpamSieve [Gray] (messages with scores from 95 to 98) / Every Message / Mark as Flagged Purple / Move Message to mailbox Spam - 4.
+SpamSieve [Purple] (messages with scores from 88 to 94) / Every Message / Mark as Flagged Blue / Move Message to mailbox Spam - 5.
+SpamSieve [Red] (messages with scores from 81 to 87) / Every Message / Mark as Flagged Green / Move Message to mailbox Spam - 6.
+SpamSieve [Orange] (messages with scores from 75 to 80) / Every Message / Mark as Flagged Yellow / Move Message to mailbox Spam - 7.
+SpamSieve [Yellow] (messages with scores from 50 to 74) / Every Message / Mark as Flagged Orange / Move Message to mailbox Spam and then choose $View \triangleright Sort By \triangleright Flags$.
 (The flag colors are chosen so that the messages will sort in order of spamminess; this is why they do not match the message colors.)

-5.5.3 Changing the Name of the Spam Mailbox
+5.6.3 Changing the Name of the Spam Mailbox